Chemaclass/edifact-parser/docu/what-is-edifact.md

 COM+0161 4297476:TE+01752 670633:FX'
 UNT+15+1'
 UNZ+1+001934'

-Example Message - Segment tags are shown in bold e.g. UNB

-Note: Data elements that could identify the participants have been changed, although the text is based on a live transmission.
 ```

-Service Segments
+## Service Segments

-Service Segments are used to keep track of the transmission.
+Are used to keep track of the transmission.
 The most common set is shown below.

 ```
 UNB - Start of Interchange